XenseEducation/xs-tools/README.md

 ## app_test_menu
 This is an application which showcase how to use xs-tool's menu module.
 Currently it supports using the left/right/center buttons.
 Left/right buttons navigate menu items, center button select/execute the menu item as well as going back to previous menu (using either double-click or long hold of center button).
 See the code for details.

+## app_change_slot_image
+This is an application which showcase how to change slot image of the hub menu.
+Users can also restore the slot images.

 ## xs-tools
 This contains all the xs-tool's modules, without any applications embedded.